ImpactDevelopment/Installer/CONTRIBUTING.md

 # Contributing to the Installer

 ## I have a question
 Issues aren't intended for handling questions.
-You're much better off contacting us through one of these methods [Discord]()
+You're much better off contacting us through one of these methods [Discord][discord]

 ## I found a bug
 Before reporting a bug, please take the time to check if someone else has already.
 Search the [issues list] for keywords that might match your issue.